BlaqueDevs/se-assignment-day-5-technical-writing-and-review-crispusomollo/README.md

 - Surveys and Questionnaires
 - Interviews or Focus Groups
+- Including a short quiz or knowledge check at the beginning of the document or session.
 - Engage during presentation by asking questions that will help gauge the audience comprehension.
-- Review questions, feedback, or support tickets from the audience to identify common gaps in understanding.
 - Check metrics like time spent on pages or sections frequently revisited to gauge their interest.
-- Including a short quiz or knowledge check at the beginning of the document or session.
 - Begin with a summary of the topic and progressively dive into details based on audience response.
+- Review questions, feedback, or support tickets from the audience to identify common gaps in understanding.

 ---

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?

 - Use plain language.
 Replace technical jargon with simple, everyday words.
 -

+---

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?